ITfoxtec/FoxIDs/docs/get-started.md

 # Get started
-FoxIDs is available online at [FoxIDs.com](https://www.foxids.com/action/createtenant) or you can [deploy](deployment.md) FoxIDs anywhere yourself.
+You can [create a tenant](https://www.foxids.com/action/createtenant) on FoxIDs Cloud or you can [deploy](deployment.md) FoxIDs anywhere yourself.

 > **FoxIDs cloud**
 > FoxIDs.com is hosted in Europe as an Identity Services (IDS).
 >
-> [Register on FoxIDs.com](https://www.foxids.com/action/createtenant), where you get access to your one FoxIDs tenant.
+> [Create a new tenant](https://www.foxids.com/action/createtenant) or [log in](https://www.foxids.com/action/createtenant) to your tenant.
 >
 > ---
 >